 III.55.10: This verse continues the theme of vss.
 8-9, Agni's role as go-between.
 Its point is to show us that Agni as messenger reaches to the highest places in heaven, those defined by the endpoint of Viṣṇu's famous striding.
 But the introduction of Viṣṇu also initiates the transition from the exclusive focus on Agni and his kindling.

-Note the alliteration: (go)páh paramam pāti pāthah, priyā ...
+Note the alliteration: (go)pāh paramam pāti pāthah, privā ...

 III.55.11: The yád in pāda c has no obvious function.
 JSK (I.136) interprets the pāda as containing an "X and which Y" construction ("the dusky one and [the one] who is ruddy"), with yád instead of yā by attraction to the anyád of b.
-Although this is a tempting way to account for the yád, in addition to the wrong gender the rel. is wrongly positioned: we should expect yád/yā ca áruṣī.
-Ge's suggestion, that this contains the izafe-like [not Ge's term] yád that attaches appositives in Vedic prose, may be correct.
-It's also worth noting that the structure of c is identical to 12a mātā ca yátra duhitā ca dhenū, with two nom. singulars conjoined by double ca, a ya-subordinator between them, and a dual nom. at the end of the pāda referring jointly to the two singulars.
-So it is possible that the yád of 11c comes from the model of 12a, where yátra has function.
+Although this is a tempting way to account for the yád, in addition to the wrong gender the rel. is wrongly positioned: we should expect $\frac{yád}{ya}$ ca áruṣī.
+Ge's suggestion, that this contains the izafe-like [not Ge's term] yád that attaches appositives in Vedic prose, is attractive, but not only would this be a reverse example (the yád clause always follows in prose), and it would be entirely isolated in the Saṃhitā language.
+See my forthcoming "Stray Remarks on Nominal Relative Clauses in Vedic and Old Iranian."

+It's also worth noting that the structure of c is identical to $12a \ mathat{a} \ ca \ yatrat \ duhita \ ca \ dhenu, with two nom. singulars conjoined by double \ ca, a \ yatrat \ vatrat \ va$

 III.55.12: With Ge I interpret this fem. pairing to be Night and Dawn, who in the previous vs. were identified as sisters.
 They jointly nurse the infant fire at the early morning sacrifice; the reference is probably to twilight, the transition between Night and Dawn.
 Re prefers to identify them as Heaven and Earth, but this requires him to interpret Heaven as a female, and it also makes less ritual sense.
+On the other hand, the same fem. dual $sam\bar{c}c\bar{t}$ is used in vs. 12 of Heaven and Earth.

 III.55.13: The pāda-initial position of anyásyā(h) strongly suggests that it is indefinite ('another', not 'the other'), contra the standard tr.
-Since definite anyá- ... anyá- ("the one ... the other") is correctly positioned in 11b, 15b, and 17ab, I think we should take the contrastive positioning seriously and connect this phraseology with 4c, which also contains initial anyá- (anyã vatsám bhárati kṣéti mātā "Another bears the calf; the mother rests peacefully.").
+Since definite anyá- ...anyá- ("the one ... the other") is correctly positioned in 11b, 15b, and 17ab, I think we should take the contrastive positioning seriously and connect this phraseology with 4c, which also contains initial anyá- (anyã vatsám bhárati kṣéti mātā "Another bears the calf; the mother rests peacefully.").
 In that passage the "mother" of the fire, the lower kindling stick, rested, while the upper kindling stick, identified as "another," carried the infant fire.
 Here the situation is reversed: the anyā- form refers to the mother of the calf/fire, which is now being licked by a different feminine entity -- in this case, in my opinion, the ghee oblation.
 A second pairing also imposes itself, however: in vs. 12 we had a different feminine duo: Night and Dawn.
 Their proximity in 12 invites an alternative reading of 13a, underscoring the temporal transition, with Night functioning as the mother of the fire, but Dawn taking over, tending it and bellowing over it.
 This latter interpr. seems to be continued in the next vs. (14ab).